Skip to main content

 Reward voluntary eye contact: Anytime your dog offers eye contact at home or while you are out on a walk, immediately offer treats and/or praise and petting.

-Opening and closing the bar: Many dogs become reactive at the sight of another dog, however most dogs can detect that another dog is in their environment, prior to seeing them.
-Therefore, this training method is best utilized in conjunction with the preventative methods outlined above.
+Opening and closing the bar: Many dogs become reactive at the sight of another dog, but most dogs can detect that another dog is in their environment prior to seeing them.
+Therefore, this training method is best paired with the preventative methods outlined above.
 When practicing this method, remain vigilant and keep other dogs at a distance (roughly 20-30 feet), whenever possible.

-When your dog becomes aware of another dog in their environment, through sights, sounds or scents, take a handful of high-value treats (pea-sized pieces of hot dog, cheese, chicken, etc.) and offer the treats directly to your dog’s mouth continuously one at a time, 1-2 seconds apart for as long as your dog is aware that another dog is present.
-Do not cue or ask for another behavior, simply offer treats.
-When the nearby dog moves away and out of view, stop offering treats.
+When your dog becomes aware of another dog in their environment, open “the bar”!
+Take a handful of high-value treats (pea-sized pieces of hot dog, cheese, chicken — something they really love!) and offer the treats directly to your dog’s mouth one at a time, 1-2 seconds apart for as long as your dog is aware that another dog is present.
+Do not ask for another behavior, simply offer treats.
+When the nearby dog moves away and out of view, close the bar and stop offering treats.

-When a dog becomes reactive, they are likely communicating to us that they are uncomfortable, fearful or frustrated.
+When a dog becomes reactive, they are likely feeling uncomfortable, fearful or frustrated.
 If you attempt to punish reactive behaviors, your dog's reactivity may worsen as they learn to associate other dogs with punishment.
-Additionally, your dog may learn to stop communicating discomfort, fear or frustration and instead escalate to more obvious and threatening signs of emotional distress such as lunging, snapping or biting.
+Additionally, your dog may give up on communicating early signs of discomfort, fear or frustration — and instead escalate to more obvious and threatening signs of emotional distress such as lunging, snapping or biting.
+Learn more about why we don't recommend using punishment as a form of training with this video explaining Positive Punishment.

-When you take your dog for a walk, there are many, many things that may compete for your dog’s attention.
-While walking, you may encounter interesting smells, sights, sounds, other people and other animals or unusual events.
-These are called competing motivations and they can make training more challenging, for both dogs and humans.
+When you take your dog for a walk, there are many exciting things that may compete for your dog’s attention.
+You may encounter interesting smells, sights, sounds, other people, other animals or unusual events.
+These are called competing motivations, and you have to be even more fun and exciting to win your dog’s attention!